-Unlike the now-defeated Alain Juppe, Fillon has never accused Russia of war crimes in Syria.
+Unlike his defeated primary rival Alain Juppe, Fillon has never accused Russia of war crimes in Syria.
 Instead, Fillon has praised the Kremlin’s actions in the Middle East since 2012, and extolled the virtues of Russia’s involvement in efforts to resolve the Syrian civil war.

 He has also called for President Bashar al-Assad to remain in place at least until ISIL are defeated in Syria.

 In 2013 Fillon was a guest of the Valdai forum, a club named after the lake near where he first met Putin, which aims to promote Russian foreign policy and intellectualism.